International sanctions during the Russo-Ukrainian war: Political significance

 The economic sanctions imposed on Russia, serve as a tool of nonrecognition policy, by underscoring that the countries which impose these sanctions do not recognize Russian annexation of Crimea.
 Having these sanctions in place prevents the situation from being treated as a fait accompli.
 As a reaction to the 2022 Russian invasion of Ukraine, Western nations introduced unprecedented sanctions on Russian individuals, energy commodities and high-tech industries with the aim to change Russia's "political behavior".
-According to a study by the Swedish Defence Research Agency, economic sanctions have so far failed forcing Russia to change its policy towards Ukraine.
+According to a study by the Swedish Defence Research Agency, economic sanctions have so far failed to force Russia to change its policy towards Ukraine.

 Faisal Islam of BBC News stated that the measures were far from normal sanctions and were "better seen as a form of economic war".
 The intent of the sanctions was to push Russia into a deep recession with the likelihood of bank runs and hyperinflation.
 Islam noted that targeting a G20 central bank in this way had never been done before.

-Effect on Russia

-The economic sanctions are generally believed to have helped weaken the Russian economy slightly and to intensify the challenges that Russia was facing.

-A 2015 data analysis suggested Russia's entry into a recession, with negative GDP growth of −2.2% for the first quarter of 2015, as compared to the first quarter of 2014.
-Further, the combined effect of the sanctions and the rapid decline in oil prices in 2014 has caused significant downward pressure on the value of the ruble and flight of capital out of Russia.
-At the same time, the sanctions on access to financing have forced Russia to use part of its foreign exchange reserves to prop up the economy.
-These events forced the Central Bank of Russia to stop supporting the value of the ruble and increase interest rates.

-Some believe that Russia's ban on western imports had the additional effect on these challenging events as the embargo led to higher food prices and further inflation in addition to the effects of decreased value of the ruble which had already raised the price of imported goods.

-In 2016 agriculture has surpassed the arms industry as Russia's second largest export sector after oil and gas.